Skip School, Start Fights

 Skip School, Start Fights is the second studio album from the American pop punk band Hit the Lights.

-Background
+Background and recording

 On June 28, 2007, it was announced vocalist Colin Ross left the group.
 Ross explained he "decided [he] would like to take a different direction with [his] life and not live this lifestyle any longer."
 The band intended to continue and find a new vocalist.
 Subsequently, the band's guitarist Nick Thompson became their vocalist.